-- 1. Report to your case manager's office in person, once every four weeks, or as directed by your case Manger. - 2.
-Attend Alcohol Treatment Court at least once every four weeks, or as directed by your case manager. - 3.
-Submit to random urinalysis and/or breath/blood tests at least twice a week, or as directed by your case manger and/or treatment provider.
-(See page 16 for the procedure) - 4.
-Attend at least two self-help support meetings per week and provide written verification, as directed by your case manager. - 5.
-Continue contact with your sponsor at least once per week and provide written verification, as directed by your case manager.
-(See page 18) - 6.
-Attend one ATC/HHS Alumni meeting per month. - 7.
-Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan. - 8.
-Other.
+- 1. Report to your case manager's office in person, once every two weeks, or as directed by your case manager. - 2.
+Attend substance abuse counseling and /or group sessions as directed by your treatment provider. - 3.
+Attend at least two self-help support meetings per week and provide written verification, as directed by your case manager.
+(See page 31) - 4.
+Maintain weekly contact with a sponsor/support person and provide written verification, as directed by your case manager. - 5.
+Submit to random drug and alcohol testing as directed by your case manager and/or treatment provider.
+(See page 23 for the procedure) - 6.
+Attend OWI Treatment Court every four weeks, or as directed by your case manager.
+You will be required to stay until the end of each court session! - 7.
+Attend one OTC Alumni meeting per month. - 8.
+Recalibrate IID monthly. - 9.
+Work toward employment or some other approved community activity. - 10.
+Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.

 I understand and agree to abide by all conditions of the Phase IV Contract.
 Any violation of these conditions may result in possible sanctions, incarceration, return to Phase III or expulsion from the program.
+In order to advance to Phase V, you must have 60 days of consecutive sober/clean time.